machinaeXphilip/arduino-cli_electron_wrapper/README.md

 (TODO: include a platform specific install of the arduino-cli into the build pipeline)

 `arduino-cli.yaml`, the config file for the arduino-cli, is found in `src` and will get copied into `app` on every build.
 This is because the arduino-cli will modify the config file on every `$ ./arduino-cli config init` and we want a clean untouched config file before shipping the app.

+# changes from original electron boilerplate by szwacz

+- npm command "release" originally included `npm test &&` before the actual release triggers inside package.json but has been removed. this should not be a problem. if you want to include your own tests, check the original boilerplate or just include your own testing logic based on "npm test" command specified inside package.json.
+If you don't understand what this text is talking about: no worries.
+Just go ahead.
+- the npm commands "preunit","unit","pree2e","e2e","test" are all still defined inside package.json but wont work until proper test scripts (see below) are provided. you will most likely only need `npm run start` and `npm run release`.
+- the npm command "release" now has 'cp /src/arduino-cli.yaml /app' included in order to add a fresh and clean arduino config file into the app (arduino-cli edits the arduino-cli.yaml)

 # Development